There stands a number of famous regal Palaces In Munich, all set right amid the cities ever-changing urban background.

-The Alter Hof is located in central Munich and stands as the old residence of Louis IV, Holy Roman Emperor.
+The Alter Hof is located in central Munich right in the midst of Munich Old Town and stands as the old residence of Louis IV, Holy Roman Emperor.

 It is made up of five different wings, each of which had to be restored after its destruction in World War II.

 Archaeological excavations have shown evidence that the Alter Hof palace has been around since the 12th century, making it one of the oldest palaces in Munich.

 Today, it is open to the public and features a tourist information centre for Bavarian castles.

 A baroque mansion, the Palais Porcia is a Munich-based palace that once was the residence of Count Fugger.